 A local fire and rescue authority may visit your premises at any given point.
 Should they discover that your fire safety measures aren’t adequate, this can lead to serious consequences, including unlimited fines and, in some cases, considerable jail terms.

-Due to the seriousness of the matter, the Responsible Person should have sufficient training, experience and knowledge regarding fire safety.
+Due to the seriousness of the matter, the Accountable Person should have sufficient training, experience and knowledge regarding fire safety.
 One of the critical steps to making sure this happens is by keeping on top of regulations.

 All businesses must have a fire risk assessment.
 This is the cornerstone of fire protection in your business and will be the first check an inspecting officer will make if they inspect your premises.

 A fire risk assessment is a review undertaken of a building to assess its fire risk and offer recommendations to make it safer, if necessary.